lookit/lookit-docs/docs/source/tutorial-contributing.rst

 - Gillian Broome (New York University)
 - Olivia Richards (University of Louisville)
 - Anela Marat (University of Texas at Dallas)
+- Preethi Sethuraman (University of Texas at Dallas)

 Checking for and creating issues on Github
 -------------------------------------------